keithbuhler/keithbuhler.github.io/fun/inklings.md

 # The Inklings #
 <img src="https://s-media-cache-ak0.pinimg.com/originals/1d/bb/8c/1dbb8ca335236ef015d7fa82fb9ed79f.jpg" alt="Inklings">

-The vision of the Inklings.info is to be the one-stop web shop for free information about the Inklings, and for free books, essays by the Inklings.
+The vision of the Inklings.info is to be the one-stop hub for free writings by the Inklings and free information about the Inklings.

-Our mission is to gather comprehensive lists of the major Inklings (Lewis, Tolkein, Williams, and Barfield) and link to their major works.
+Our mission is to gather exhaustive information about each major Inkling (Lewis, Tolkein, Williams, and Barfield) and link to their major works.

 Our specific goals are:

 * to list all the major and minor Inklings (and link to more information)
-* for each major Inkling, to list names of all their books, essays, plays, and other writings
+* for each major Inkling, to list **all** their works
 * to list all the free e-books available online (and link to them)
-* to list all the books available for purchase (and link to them)
+* to link to all the books available for purchase
-* to list all their major influences, such as George MacDonald, G. K. Chesterton, Dante, the Bible, etc. (link to them)
+* to link to more information about **all** their major influences, such as George MacDonald, G. K. Chesterton, Dante, the Bible, etc.
-* to list all those whom they majorly influenced (movies, mentees, books about them)
+* to link to more information about those whom they majorly influenced (movies, mentees, books about them)
+* to curate the **best** online Inklings resources

 ## The Major Inklings